Following a bushfire, there could be dangers to people and animals from various hazards.

 While personal safety is key for landholders in the clean-up phase, risks to animals also need to be managed.
 A number of practical measures can be taken to ensure animal safety, primarily by installing temporary exclusion fencing, and removal and disposal of hazardous material.

-Ash from chemically treated timber, in particular copper-chrome-arsenate (CCA) treated timber, poses a high risk to people and animals on properties affected by fire.
+Areas where there may be significant amounts of ash from chemically treated timber, in particular copper-chrome-arsenate (CCA) treated timber, may pose a high risk to people and animals on properties affected by fire.
 Ash from CCA treated timber is toxic and may contain more than 10% of its weight as heavy metal residue, including arsenic.
 Read more at the EPA factsheet on disposal of treated timber.

 Care must be taken in clearing ash derived from treated timber structures or stockpiles of such timber.
-For further information, seek advice from NSW EPA on 131 555.
+Residents should follow advice (PDF, 105 KB) provided.